Bnei Menashe: Political issues in Israel and India

 [T]he mass conversion by foreign priests will pose a threat not only to social stability in the region, but also to national security.
 A large number of people will forsake loyalty to the Union of India, as they all will become eligible for a foreign citizenship.

-He wrote the book, Mizo Nge Israel? ("Mizo or Israeli?")
+He wrote the book, Mizo Nge Israel? ("Mizo or Israel?")
 (2004), exploring this issue.
 He does not think the people have a legitimate claim to Jewish descent.
 Leaders of the Presbyterian Church in Mizoram, the largest denomination, have objected to the Israelis' activity there.

 In March 2004, Biaksiama appeared on television, discussing the issues with Lalchhanhima Sailo, founder of Chhinlung Israel People's Convention (CIPC), a secessionist Mizo organization.
-Sailo said that CIPC's goal was not emigration to Israel, but to have the United Nations declare the areas inhabited by Mizo tribes to be an independent nation for Mizo Israelites.
 The region has had numerous separatist movements and India has struggled to maintain peace there.

-After Rabbi Amar's ruled in 2005 that the Bnei Menashe would be accepted as a lost tribe and Jews after completing conversion, the plan was for Bnei Menashe to undergo conversion while living in India, at which time they would be qualified for aliyah.
-In September 2005, a task force from the Chief Rabbinate's Beit Din (rabbinic court) traveled to India to complete the conversion of a group of 218 Bnei Menashe.
-India expressed strong concern to Israel about the mass conversions, saying its laws prohibit such interference by members of another nation.
-It wants to avoid proselytizing by outside groups and religious conflicts in its diverse society.
-In November 2005, the Israeli government withdrew the rabbinic court team from India because of the strained relations.